codemyriad/openai_transcriptions/README.md

 ## License

-This project is licensed under the GNU General Public License (GPL).
+This project is licensed under the GNU General Public License v3 (GPLv3).
+This means you are free to use, modify, and distribute this software, but any derivative work must also be distributed under the same license.
+For more details, see the [LICENSE.txt](LICENSE.txt) file in the project repository or visit [https://www.gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/gpl-3.0.en.html).